tercen/memory_estimator/README.md

 ## Overview

 The Memory Estimator performs automated RAM requirement analysis by:
-1. Creating a test project from a GitHub repository
+1. Installing an operator from a GitHub repository
+2. Reading configuration from `memory_tests.json` in the operator repository
-2. Generating and injecting synthetic data with configurable parameters
+3. Generating and injecting synthetic data with configurable parameters
-3. Using hybrid exponential + binary search to find minimum required RAM
+4. Using hybrid exponential + binary search to find minimum required RAM
-4. Optionally running grid searches across multiple parameter combinations
+5. Optionally running grid searches across multiple parameter combinations
-5. Automatically cleaning up all temporary resources (project, workflows, data)
+6. Automatically cleaning up all temporary resources (project, workflows, data)

 ### IMPORTANT NOTE ABOUT WORKFLOW AND PROJECTION

-This script will run a workflow names <code>memory_workflow</code> in the operator project.
+This script will run a workflow named <code>memory_workflow</code> in the operator project.

 <code>memory_workflow</code> is a template and must contain a TableStep and a DataStep.

 **The input data and projection MUST be based on the Crabs dataset**

+### Configuration File Required

+Each operator repository **must include** a `memory_tests.json` file at the root directory.
+This file defines the test parameters for memory estimation.
+The tool will fail if this file is missing.

 ## Quick Start